postmanlabs/labs-docs/src/pages/postman-flows/core-concepts/blocks.md

 ![](https://assets.postman.com/postman-labs-docs/block/block-anatomy.svg)

-1. **Name** -
-   Name of the block.
+1. **Name** - Name of the block.

-2. **Run State** -
-   Indicator telling the state of the block: default, running, ran successfully or ran unsuccessfully.
+2. **Run State** - Indicator telling the state of the block: default, running, ran successfully or ran unsuccessfully.

-3. **Expand** -
-   Expands the block to view more configurations and information.
+3. **Expand** - Expands the block to view more configurations and information.

-4. **Options Menu** -
-   Contains additional options for the block.
+4. **Options Menu** - Contains additional options for the block.

-5. **Required Input Port** -
-   Required input ports are colored dark blue.
+5. **Required Input Port** - Required input ports are colored dark blue.
 Needs a connection from another block to be executable.

-6. **Optional Input Port** -
-   Option input ports are colored light blue.
+6. **Optional Input Port** - Option input ports are colored light blue.
 The block executes even if there is no connection to the port.

-7. **Output Port** -
-   Where results of the block process is emitted.
+7. **Output Port** - Where results of the block process is emitted.

-8. **Configuration** -
-   These are the quick configurations for a block.
-Some avaiable configurations may not be shown here.
+8. **Configuration** - These are the quick configurations for a block.
+Some available configurations may not be shown here.

-9. **Signal Input** -
-   Once connected, the execution of a given block is prevented until the signal port turns high.
+9. **Signal Input** - Once connected, the execution of a given block is prevented until the signal port turns high.

-10. **Signal Output** -
-    Similar to "Signal Input", the signal output port that emits a high signal when the block completes its processing.
+10. **Signal Output** - Similar to "Signal Input", the signal output port that emits a high signal when the block completes its processing.

 ## Types of Blocks